SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Per_User_Encryption.md

 }
 ```

-When this is set to `true`, all requests -- whether or not they include an API key -- have their sensitive log
+When this is set to `true`, all requests, whether or not they include an API key, have their sensitive log
 output redacted.
 Prompts, LLM responses, and payload data are replaced with `[Redacted]` markers in both terminal
 and file logs.
 This setting operates independently of `encryptUsingApiKey`: you can use either, both, or neither.